Article at a Glance:

-Regarding the fruiting body, the primary bioactives are a family of compounds called hericenones and beta-glucans (which are also known to support immune function).
-The mycelium of lion's mane is particularly rich in erinacines.
+In the fruiting body, the primary bioactives are a family of hericenones and beta-glucans, also known to support immune function.

-As we mentioned at the outset, lion’s mane has long been used for its cognitive health benefits, so now let’s take a closer look at how lion’s mane supports cognitive function and long-term brain health.
+As we mentioned at the outset, Lion’s Mane gained notoriety for its cognitive health benefits, but its benefits don't stop there.
+Let's look closer at how Lion’s Mane supports cognitive function and overall long-term health.

 How Does Lion’s Mane Support Cognitive Function?

 The brain's ability to process information and form new connections typically declines with age.
 Because of this, mental functioning and memory usually get worse in older adults.

 The two aforementioned compounds found in Lion’s Mane, hericenones and erinacines, are thought to be responsible for the growth of brain cells to support cognition and memory.
 Let’s discuss how they may do this.